 Continue to support local farms and makers at your nearest Austin farmers markets.
 The weekly SFC Farmers’ Markets will continue, both Downtown and at Sunset Valley, with extra precautions and customer guidelines in place.
 Review the guidelines before you go.
 Both Texas Farmers’ Market at Lakeline (Saturdays, 9am-1pm) and Texas Farmers’ Market at Mueller (Sundays, 10am-2pm) will continue to be open, with major adjustments to operations in order to keep the food safe and available to the community.
 Visit the website for shopper guidelines.

 The Hyde Park cheese shop is open daily, 11-6, with tons of cheese and meats in stock for same-day pickup.
-Buy Tickets to a Virtual Cheese Tasting Class and pick up the cheese plate curbside; order a Cheese Tray online; schedule a cheesemonger live virtual appointment; or book a private virtual tasting class in March or April.
+Buy Tickets to a Virtual Cheese Tasting Class and pick up the cheese plate curbside; order a Cheese Tray online; schedule a cheesemonger live virtual appointment; or book a private virtual tasting class.

 The Texas winemaker is offering $1 shipping on orders of 6 bottles of more (arriving in 1-2 days across Texas).